calimarkus/USTaxCalculator/README.md

 ## Disclaimers ⚠️

+This is purely a fun side project, which helped me doublecheck a few calculations.

 - This is not tax advice.
 - I'm not a CPA, nor a tax consultant.
 - Don't blindly trust these numbers.
 - This code might miss many details & might contain mistakes.

-This is purely a fun side project, which helped me doublecheck a few calculations.

-## Supported Scenarios
+## Supported Tax Scenarios

+### Tax Years

+- 2020
+- 2021

 ### Filing Modes

 - Single
 - Married jointly

-Married Separately & Head of Household not supported.
+Missing: Married Separately & Head of Household.
+Married Separately often has the same rates as single though.
-This can easily be extended.
-See `RawTaxRates.swift`

-### Locations
+### Supported Locations

 - Federal Taxes
-- CA
-- NY & NYC
+- State Taxes: CA, NY

-This can easily be extended.
-See `RawTaxRates.swift`

-### Tax Years

-- 2020
-- 2021
+- Local Taxes: NYC

+### Adding new scenarios

-This can easily be extended.
-See `RawTaxRates.swift`
+New scenarios can easily be added:

+1) Add new cases to the `TaxYear`/`FilingType`/`State`/`City` enums.
+2) Add new taxrates to `RawTaxRates.swift`.

 ## Usage Example (see `main.swift`)